CircuitVerse/CircuitVerse/README.md

 Additional instructions can be found [here](https://www.howtoforge.com/tutorial/ubuntu-ruby-on-rails/) and there are some extra notes for single user installations:

 - If you are facing difficulties installing RVM, most probably it is because of an older version of rvm shipped with Ubuntu's desktop edition and updating the same resolves the problem.
+- [Run Terminal as a login shell](https://rvm.io/integration/gnome-terminal/) so ruby and rails will be available.

   Removing RVM
   ```